eldain/191/README.md

 	NOTE: the $twitterCountApi is a third party api key for an app called TwitterCount but was never used

 Facebook's appid and appsecret are tied to each user and can be changed in `/database/seeds/UserTableSeeder.php` or in the advanced setting section of the web app.
-This was made tied to the user so that it could be changed from within the app website.
+A default key is also assigned on acccount creation in `/app/Http/Controllers/Auth/RegisterController.php` This was made tied to the user so that it could be changed from within the app website.
 We did not have time to tie Instagrm's and Twitter's settings to the each user.